 Students are expected to comply with 2017 AACN professionalism competencies demonstrating "a commitment to carrying out professional responsibilities and an adherence to ethical principles" (p.
 7).
-All students will dress appropriately and behave in a professional manner at all times in classroom, laboratory, practicum, and clinical sites.
-While representing CSU Pueblo Graduate Nursing students in the clinical setting should wear school insignia and/or student identification.

-Name badges will be ordered the summer prior to your first semester in clinical.
-They will be charged to your student account.
-The Graduate Nursing Program Assistant will notify you when they are ready for pick up in the School of Nursing office.
-School insignia are obtained in the CSU Pueblo bookstore.
-Student photo ID are obtained in the Occhiato Student Center, second floor.
+All students will dress appropriately and behave in a professional manner at all times in the classroom, laboratory, practicum and clinical sites.
+While representing CSU-Pueblo Graduate Nursing students in the clinical setting should wear school insignia and/or student identification.
+Name badges must include both first and last names and are ordered through the Paw Print and Copy Center.
+School insignia are obtained in the CSU- Pueblo bookstore.
+Student Photo ID are obtained in the Occhiato Student Center, second floor.

 A consistent natural hair color is required in all clinical settings.
 The student must comply with any specific clothing, hair, tattoo, body piercing restrictions for all clinical settings.
-Student Nurse Practitioners should wear business casual clothing with a hiplength white laboratory coat, unless the clinical site specifies the dress code.
+Student Nurse Practitioners should wear business casual clothing with a hip-length white laboratory coat, unless the clinical site specifies the dress code.
 Lab coats are to have the school insignia sewn on the right shoulder.
-Laboratory coat is not required for the Psychiatric Mental Health Nurse practitioner, Nurse Manager Leader, or Nurse Educator.
+Laboratory coat is not required for the Psychiatric Mental Health Nurse Practitioner, Nurse Manager and Leader, or Nurse Educator programs.

-Students will address faculty, preceptors, and other academic and clinical contacts using the proper title and last name for the contacts degree, profession or otherwise such as "Dr..." or "Professor."
-If you are uncertain about the appropriate title, ask the individual how you should address them in an email, personal face to face, or other types of communication.
-Unprofessional behavior may result in disciplinary action (CSU Pueblo Student Code of Conduct, p.
+Students will address faculty, preceptors and other academic and clinical contacts using the proper title and last name for the contacts degree, profession or otherwise such as "Dr..." or "Professor".
+If you are uncertain about the appropriate title, ask the individual how you should address them in an email, personal face to face or other types of communication.
+Unprofessional behavior may result in disciplinary action (CSU-Pueblo Student Code of Conduct, p.
 46).